zarr-developers/zarr-developers.github.io/_posts/2020-10-21-zarr-v3-first-draft.md

-We encourage you to read about the high level changes to the specifications as to whether this would affect your workflow in a positive or negative manner and send us your feedback by openeing or commenting on a issues on teh [Zarr Spec Repository](https://github.com/zarr-developers/zarr-specs).
+We encourage you to read about the high level changes to the specifications as to whether this would affect your workflow in a positive or negative manner and send us your feedback by openeing or commenting on a issues on the [Zarr Spec Repository](https://github.com/zarr-developers/zarr-specs).

 You can also follow the current draft implementation, but be careful those might